earthly/earthly/README.md

 ### 🔁 Reproduce CI failures

-Earthly builds are self-contained, isolated and reproducible.
+Earthly builds are self-contained, isolated and repeatable.
 Regardless of whether Earthly runs in your CI or on your laptop, there is a degree of guarantee that the build will run the same way.
 This allows for faster iteration on the build scripts and easier debugging when something goes wrong.
 No more `git commit -m "try again"`.

 ### 🤲 Builds that run the same for everyone

-Reproducible builds also mean that your build will run the same on your colleagues' laptop without any additional project-specific or language-specific setup.
+Repeatable builds also mean that your build will run the same on your colleagues' laptop without any additional project-specific or language-specific setup.
 This fosters better developer collaboration and mitigates works-for-me type of issues.

 ### 🚀 From zero to working build in minutes